 This generator provides clean electricity for powering sensitive devices and electronics.
 You can also enjoy the ease of the electric push-button start and the convenience of the quick-touch control panel.

 Finally, we found that this generator runs moderately quietly, with the exception of running at full capacity, and is portable thanks to a wheel kit.
 However, it does not have parallel capability.
 A propane hose is included at purchase, but we learned about issues of it not arriving in working condition.
 Overall, we believe this is the best generator for travel trailers on the market today.

 2. A-iPower Portable Inverter Generator – Best Value

-If you’re looking for the best generator for the money, consider the A-iPower portable inverter generator.
+If you’re looking for the best generator for travel trailers for the money, consider the A-iPower portable inverter generator.
 Providing clean power for up to seven hours of running time, this 2,000 watt generator has 79cc A-power engine.
 It’s portable at 46 pounds and comes with a convenient multi-switch for easy operation, a built-in fuel gauge, and a DC adapter plug.

 We found that it runs moderately loud on its highest level and that this smaller sized generator may not be up to powering an air conditioning unit or every electric need in a medium or large travel trailer.
 However, this product is built, and includes cables, for parallel operation to link two generators for double the power output.